Visiting international scholars may be eligible to apply for a J-1 exchange visitor visa.

 - Read the Arrival Procedures webpage for instructions on arriving at a U.S. port of entry.

-J-1 scholars are required by the U.S. Department of State to have health insurance that meets their minimum benefit levels.
+J-1 scholars are required by the U.S. Department of State to have health insurance that meets the U.S. Department of State's health insurance requirements.
 If you qualify for the University's employee health insurance plan as a full-time employee, you will receive information about it from the Dean's office along with your appointment letter.
 However, this plan is not effective until the 1st of the month following the month you begin your employment.
 If you require coverage during this one-month gap, contact Krittika Onsanit if you would like to enroll in our international students and scholars health insurance group plan.

 If you have not been offered health insurance coverage as part of your contract, please notify Krittika Onsanit so you can be enrolled in the group international student and scholars plan at your own expense.